Enhancing Learning and

 Self-Esteem in Students

-Enhancing learning, as well as improving students' self-esteem and self-confidence are most important to me.
+Enhancing learning, as well as increasing students' self-esteem and self-confidence are most important to me.
 My expertise is supporting a family in various ways when their child experiences difficulties in his or her academics.
 My relationship with a family may start at the beginning of their child's academic career, or any time through high school.
 Sometimes a child may need help in a specific academic area, or the support maybe more global, as in study skills.
-In my practice, the majority of students have a diagnosed learning disability, such as dyslexia, nonverbal learning disability, executive functioning weaknesses, or a language-based disability.
+In my practice, the majority of students have a diagnosed learning disability, such as dyslexia or dysgraphia, or have executive functioning weaknesses, or a language-based disability.
 My eclectic approach to helping students serves my clients well.
-I have always followed what is now referred to as "the science of reading" and I strive to find the" best of the best practices"…those that are successful for the student I am working with at that time.
+I have always followed what is now referred to as "the science of reading" and I strive to find the "best of the best practices"…those that are successful for the student I am working with at that time.
 I rarely use a published or scripted program in its entirety because I see each student as an individual and believe that no two students learn the same exact way.
 Therefore, I pride myself on adapting and modifying various programs and strategies to meet the needs of the individual.